Great Britain: Religion

 Christianity has been the largest religion by number of adherents since the Early Middle Ages: it was introduced under the ancient Romans, developing as Celtic Christianity.
 According to tradition, Christianity arrived in the 1st or 2nd century.
 The most popular form is Anglicanism (known as Episcopalism in Scotland).
 Dating from the 16th-century Reformation, it regards itself as both Catholic and Reformed.
 The Head of the Church is the monarch of the United Kingdom, as the Supreme Governor.
 It has the status of established church in England.
-There are just over 26 million adherents to Anglicanism in Britain today, although only around one million regularly attend services.
-The second largest Christian practice is the Latin Rite of the Roman Catholic Church, which traces its history to the 6th century with Augustine's mission and was the main religion for around a thousand years.
-There are over 5 million adherents today, 4.5 million in England and Wales and 750,000 in Scotland, although fewer than a million Catholics regularly attend mass.
+The World Christian Database estimated there were just over 26 million adherents to Anglicanism in Britain in 2005, although only around one million regularly attend services.
+The second largest Christian practice is the Latin Church of the Catholic Church, which traces its history to the 6th century with Augustine of Canterbury and the Gregorian mission.
+It was the main religion for around a thousand years.
+There are over 5 million adherents today, 4.5 million Catholics in England and Wales and 750,000 in Scotland, although fewer than a million Catholics regularly attend mass.

 The Church of Scotland, a form of Protestantism with a Presbyterian system of ecclesiastical polity, is the third most numerous on the island with around 2.1 million members.
 Introduced in Scotland by clergyman John Knox, it has the status of national church in Scotland.
-The monarch of the United Kingdom is represented by a Lord High Commissioner.
+The monarch of the United Kingdom is represented by a Lord High Commissioner to the General Assembly of the Church of Scotland.
 Methodism is the fourth largest and grew out of Anglicanism through John Wesley.
 It gained popularity in the old mill towns of Lancashire and Yorkshire, also amongst tin miners in Cornwall.
 The Presbyterian Church of Wales, which follows Calvinistic Methodism, is the largest denomination in Wales.
 There are other non-conformist minorities, such as Baptists, Quakers, the United Reformed Church (a union of Congregationalists and English Presbyterians), Unitarians.
 The first patron saint of Great Britain was Saint Alban.
 He was the first Christian martyr dating from the Romano-British period, condemned to death for his faith and sacrificed to the pagan gods.
 In more recent times, some have suggested the adoption of St Aidan as another patron saint of Britain.
 From Ireland, he worked at Iona amongst the Dál Riata and then Lindisfarne where he restored Christianity to Northumbria.